 April 17, 2019 — New York

-JBI’s consultation brought together historians, scholars, monitors of anti-Semitism and hate crimes, local law enforcement representatives, and members of the Jewish community who had been personally impacted by incidents of anti-Semitism, including the fatal attack at the Tree of Life synagogue in Pittsburgh last October.
+JBI’s consultation brought together historians, scholars, monitors of antisemitism and hate crimes, local law enforcement representatives, and members of the Jewish community who had been personally impacted by incidents of antisemitism, including the fatal attack on three congregations inside the Tree of Life building in Pittsburgh last October.

 Dr. Shaheed, whose renewable three-year term as Special Rapporteur on freedom of religion or belief began in November 2016, reports annually to the UN General Assembly and the UN Human Rights Council, undertakes in-country missions, and sends communications to governments concerning cases that represent possible violations of the right to freedom of religion or belief.
 He is the Deputy Director of the Essex Human Rights Centre in the United Kingdom and previously served as UN Special Rapporteur on the situation of human rights in Iran and as Foreign Minister of the Maldives.

 Founded in 1971, AJC’s Jacob Blaustein Institute for the Advancement of Human Rights aims to strengthen international human rights institutions and non-governmental advocacy in defence of human rights in order to prevent abuses and protect human rights worldwide.